Key Takeaways

 Oklahoma's dram shop law has significant limitations that distinguish it from more expansive states.
 Liquor stores and other package sellers face reduced exposure because the brief transactional nature of a store purchase makes it harder to observe intoxication.
 When someone walks up to a register, purchases a bottle, and leaves, the cashier has far less opportunity to assess intoxication than a bartender who serves the patron over the course of an evening.

-Private social hosts — people who serve alcohol at home, at parties, or at other non-commercial settings — are generally not liable under the dram shop statute for injuries caused by intoxicated adult guests.
-However, anyone who furnishes alcohol to a minor may face liability if that minor subsequently causes injury, regardless of whether the setting is commercial or private.
+Private social hosts — people who serve alcohol at home, at parties, or at other non-commercial settings — generally are not treated the same as commercial vendors serving adult guests.
+However, furnishing alcohol to a minor can create criminal exposure and serious civil-risk questions if that minor subsequently causes injury.

 What to Do After an Alcohol-Related Crash